mohit12932/Distributed-cache-system/README.md

 * **Machine Learning Test**: Uses 50 simultaneous Python threads to artificially spam a *single* piece of data, forcing the Neural Network to detect the anomaly and rescue the server!

 *(Press `Ctrl+C` at any time to safely stop the tests and turn off the servers.)*

+> ⚠️ **Copyright & Academic Integrity Notice**
+> This repository is the original work and intellectual property of **Mohit Thakur**.
+> It is strictly meant to be viewed by recruiters for evaluation purposes. **Unauthorized copying, cloning, or presentation of this project as your own work during campus placements or elsewhere is strictly prohibited and constitutes plagiarism.** Any such instances will be immediately reported to the respective Placement Cell and hiring companies.
+The extensive commit history serves as cryptographic proof of original authorship.